MTEC MEMBER TEAMING INITIATIVES

 Points of Contact are always included in every RPP.
 Please reach out to these points of contact during the proposal preparation period so that MTEC can propagate your company’s capabilities to others interested in a particular solicitation.

-MTEC is offering a series of education webinars with topics including regulatory and commercialization strategies, financing, and working with the government.
+MTEC is offering a series of educational webinars with topics including regulatory and commercialization strategies, financing, and working with the government.
 Registered members will receive a full list of attendees.
 Attendance is optional and open to all MTEC members.
 MTEC member organizations that offer expertise in the respective webinar topic may volunteer to present.
-Discussions at the end of the webinars encourage members get to know each other and potentially find teaming partners for subsequent RFPs.
+Discussions at the end of the webinars encourage members to get to know each other and potentially find teaming partners for subsequent RFPs.